 Do You Need Pay Stubs to Buy a House?
 How To Prove Your Income

-Lenders ask for the necessary documentation to ensure you qualify for a home loan, including job history, tax returns, pay stubs, and other types of proof of income.
+Lenders ask for a variety of documentation to ensure you qualify for a home loan, including job history, tax returns, pay stubs, and other types of proof of income.
 Tax returns help the lender determine your ability to repay based on information about last year’s income.
-Income verification for a mortgage is crucial because it helps…
+Income verification for a mortgage is crucial because it…

 How to Get a Loan When You’re Self-Employed